-My name is Chris Edwards and I work as a life coach specialising in leadership development and business communication.
-From my base in Canberra, I provide personal coaching support to clients throughout Australia and New Zealand.
+My name is Chris Edwards and I work as a personal coach and mentor specialising in leadership development and business communication.
+From my base in Canberra, I provide personal coaching support, including life coaching, to clients throughout Australia and New Zealand.

 I’m known for having a strong sense of loyalty, a broad base of life experience and a lot of time for people.
 I’m passionate about maintaining a healthy work-life balance and I enjoy working with clients who are prepared to put the necessary effort in to achieve their goals.